Drug and Alcohol Rehab in North Yorkshire

 Due to the method of consumption, cocaine can cause serious damage to the nose (muscle tissue etc.) as well as to the heart and lungs.

-Cocaine is not physically addictive, but it is no less important to undergo a complete detoxification session before moving on to more psychological-based therapies, as this is where cocaine addictions can have the most effect.
+Cocaine is not physically addictive, so cocaine detox is not necessary.
+Instead you will engage in psychological-based therapies, as this is where cocaine and crack cocaine addictions can have the most effect.

-Addiction treatment programmes such as therapy are often recommended to those suffering from a long-term cocaine addiction due to the risk of a psychological crash with an extended period of usage.
+Addiction treatment programmes such as therapy are often recommended to those suffering from a long-term cocaine addiction, cocaine dependence or addiction to crack cocaine, due to the risk of a psychological crash with an extended period of usage.